BrunoDelb/alibabacloudguide/vpc.md

 Each VRouter has a single routing table.
 This routing table contains a list of routing entries.
 These entries affect all instances of the VPC.

-Each entry in the routing table defines the \"next hop\", i.e. the next destination of the data packets when routing the traffic.
+Each entry in the routing table defines the "next hop", i.e. the next destination of the data packets when routing the traffic.
 These entries can be system or custom.

-The \"system\" entries cannot be created or deleted.
+The "system" entries cannot be created or deleted.
 When a VPC is created, a system route is automatically created to go from the VPC instances to outside the VPC.
-In contrast, \"custom\" entries can be created and deleted by users.
+In contrast, "custom" entries can be created and deleted by users.

 You cannot delete a routing table:
 -   it is created automatically when the VPC is created,
 -   it is deleted when the VPC is deleted.

 Isolation is achieved through tunneling technology.
 Each VPC has a